lucagl/MOAD_ligandFinder/README.md

 # MOAD Ligand Finder
 This script was originally conceived to build reliable databases of structure (in PDB format) and relative ligands extracted from the structure.

 However, this tool could be handy in general.
-Indeed, is not always obvious how to identify the ligand within a pdb. and the naming scheme can be cumbersome (combinations of Residue ID, Chain, Residue Name and represent a single ligand or not).
+Indeed, is not always obvious how to identify the ligand within a pdb and the naming scheme can be cumbersome (combinations of Residue ID, Chain, Residue Name can represent a single ligand or not).
 I hope this script could help navigate through this.
 Ligand names are fetched from the MOAD database: "http://bindingmoad.org/pdbrecords/index/"  .
 Only Valid ligands are considered.
 The naming scheme is un-ambiguous and inspired from the MOAD database.
 CAREFUL: if a (ligand) file with the same name exist, a number will be appended to the created ligand (pdb or xyz) file (see also below).